alexUXUI/react-wordpress-docker/README.md

 For more documentation on the Wordpress V2 API please see:
   - [Wordpress API V2 Docs](https://v2.wp-api.org/)

-## MySql / PHPMyAdmin
+## MySQL / PHPMyAdmin

 The CMS is running on top of a MySQL DB.
-It is being built by the dockerfile directory.

 PHPMyAdmin Easy Access:
   - visit: [http://localhost:8181](http://localhost:8181)

 This will pull up the PHPMyAdmin interface on the docker container.
 Here you can easily interface with the MySQL database in the Docker container.

-### Data Export / Backup
+### Data Export / Backup 🔽

 To make a dump of the data in the database run the following command from `<project root>/client` on you local machine: